 The Batman Ultrabuild figure comes with 2 swords that can lock together.
 In an unlikely paring, the set can also be joined with the Ultrabuild edition of Green Lantern to form a… unique combination.

 If one thing’s for certain, it’s that there’s no place on Earth out of reach to the Dark Knight.
-That includes the depths of the ocean, where Batman is bound to cross paths with the King of the Seven Seas himself, Aquaman.
+That includes the ocean’s depths, where Batman is bound to cross paths with the King of the Seven Seas himself, Aquaman.

 This small but sweet set packs a lot of fun in 174 pieces.
 The Batsub has adjustable claws, rotating wings, propellers and stud shooters.

 Figures include scuba-suit Batman, Aquaman, the nefarious Ocean Master plus a shark.

 In an unfortunate editing move (among many), a big scene featuring Batman’s “Flying Fox” was cut from the Justice League movie.
 It’s a real shame because the vehicle itself is actually pretty amazing.